pandammonium/blipper-widget-old/README.txt

 == Description ==

-Displays the latest entry on Polaroid|Blipfoto by a given user in a widget.
+Displays the latest entry on Polaroid|Blipfoto by a given user in a widget on your WordPress website.
+Note: you must have an account with Polaroid|Blipfoto to use this widget.
+If you don't have one, you can [easily get one](https://www.polaroidblipfoto.com/account/signup).

 [Polaroid|Blipfoto](https://www.polaroidblipfoto.com/) is a photo journal service, allowing users to post one photo a day along with descriptive text and tags.